 TECH 406 - Methods for Teaching Technical Subjects (4)

 Students are introduced to teaching methods and clinical experiences in the technical classroom.
 They learn the craft of teaching by developing micro-lessons delivered and assessed in public school labs.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: TECH 305, with minimum grade of B-; completion of at least 18 credit hours of content area courses, with minimum GPA of 2.75 in these courses; admission to the Feinstein School of Education and Human Development and to the technology education teacher preparation program; CTE students will require the consent of program coordinator.